There must be better ebook pricing ideas.

 It seems that no matter which way you go, Amazon wins, and the author loses.
 At least from the aspect of having control over pricing your ebook.

-Wouldn’t it be nice if an author could set the price for an ebook, get a fixed royalty, and not have to worry about manipulations, deductions or discounting to feed subscription services?
+Wouldn’t it be nice if an author could set the price for an ebook and get a fixed royalty?
+And not have to worry about manipulations, deductions, or discounting to feed cheap ebook subscription services.

 I have asked myself these questions for a long time now.
-Sure, Amazon is the biggest ebook game in town with a huge market share percentage, but at the same time, it’s getting awfully overcrowded.
+Amazon is the biggest ebook game in town with a huge market share percentage.
+But at the same time, it’s getting awfully overcrowded.

-While Amazon happily gives away my ebooks for next to nothing on Kindle Unlimited, I can’t get access to KU and next to free reading, because I don’t live in the US.
+Amazon happily gives away my ebooks for next to nothing on Kindle Unlimited.
+But I can’t get access to KU myself and next to free reading because I don’t live in the US.
 Call that fair?

 There has to be a better alternative.

-Because of the restrictions and limitations above, I made the decision to go to open publishing a few months ago.
+Because of the restrictions and limitations above, I decided to go to open publishing.
 I had four main objectives.

-While Apple, Kobo, B&N and a number of other ebook retailers have a much smaller market share, they also have smaller ebook catalogues, so discovery is much less of a battle.
+However, they also have smaller ebook catalogs, so discovery is much less of a battle.